4 New Courses starting this month

 The Open Source Software Development, Linux and Git Specialization will give you a strong foundation for working comfortably and productively in open source development communities.
 By completing the specialization, you’ll have a better understanding of the Linux environment, as well as methods and tools required to successfully use it, and you’ll know how to use git, the distributed version control system.

-This course teaches the theory of Service Level Objectives (SLOs), a principled way of describing and measuring the desired reliability of a service.
-Upon completion, learners should be able to apply these principles to develop the first SLOs for services they are familiar with in their own organizations.
+This course teaches the theory of Service Level Objectives (SLOs), a principled way of describing and measuring the desired reliability of service.
+Upon completion, learners should be able to apply these principles to develop the first SLOs for services they are familiar within their own organizations.

 Learners will also learn how to use Service Level Indicators (SLIs) to quantify reliability and Error Budgets to drive business decisions around engineering for greater reliability.
 The learner will understand the components of a meaningful SLI and walk through the process of developing SLIs and SLOs for an example service.